How do I resolve a "ResourceInitializationError" when I try to pull secrets or retrieve Amazon ECR authentication for ECS tasks?

 • Use private registry authentication.

-• Use Secrets Manager secrets or Systems Manager Parameter Store parameters to reference sensitive data.
+• Use Secrets Manager secrets or Parameter Store parameters to reference sensitive data.

-Check the referenced sensitive information in the Amazon ECS task definition
+Check the sensitive data in the Amazon ECS task definition

-Check if the secret and parameter names match the referenced names in your Amazon ECS task definition.
-Then, check if the values in the container definition match the values in your Amazon ECS task definition.
-For more information, see How can I pass secrets or sensitive information securely to containers in an Amazon ECS task?
+Check that the secret and parameter names match the referenced names in your Amazon ECS task definition.
+Then, check that the values in the container definition match the values in your Amazon ECS task definition.
+For more information, see How can I securely pass secrets or sensitive information to containers in an Amazon ECS task?

-To check the Systems Manager parameter name and ARN, complete the following steps:
+To check the parameter name and ARN, complete the following steps:

 1. Open the AWS Systems Manager console.